kritoke/nimacademy/content/docs/basics.md

 ### **Compiling**

-To compile a nim file in the most basic way:
+To compile a nim file in the most basic way (executable will have same name as the part before `.nim`):

 ```
 nim c nimFileName.nim